qgroom/Catalogue-des-Uredinales-de-Belgique/README.md

 ## Repo structure

 The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
-Files indicated with `GENERATED` should not be edited manually.
+Files and directories indicated with `GENERATED` should not be edited manually.

 ```
-├── README.md         : Top-level description of the project and how to run it
+├── README.md         : Description of this repository
-├── LICENSE           : Project license
+├── LICENSE           : Repository license
 ├── .gitignore        : Files and folders to be ignored by git
 │
 ├── data